 On February 6, 1896, the Faculty of the College approved a resolution "that ladies of town and College be permitted, at Dr. Hall's discretion, to attend his lectures on Shakespeare."

 However, on October 2, 1896, when Minnie G. Braithwaite petitioned the Faculty to allow her to attend chemistry lectures, the Faculty Assembly voted 4-3 to deny her request.
 It was not yet time to admit women students, who had other options – elite women's colleges, "normal schools" for teacher education, and public and private co-educational colleges elsewhere in the United States.

 Still, competent women kept knocking on the door.
 The first woman administrator at the university was the Librarian, Blanche Trevilian Moncure, who served as Librarian from 1899-1902.

 In February, 1918, the Virginia General Assembly authorized William & Mary to admit women students, effective in the fall of 1918.
 This initiative was driven by two powerful advocates: President of the university Lyon G. Tyler and Richmond resident Mary-Cooke Branch Munford.

-President Tyler saw the College's resources dwindling.
+President Tyler saw the university's resources dwindling.
 Men students had gone off to war – or to work in nearby munitions plants.
 Total enrollment in the fall of 1917 was fewer than 150 students.
 William & Mary was deeply in debt and the General Assembly was not inclined to offer a financial bailout.